 A Raiders running back recording 30 attempts in a single game for the first time since Dec.
-16, 2012 (RB Darren McFadden).
+16, 2012 (Darren McFadden).

-The rushing attack recording at least 150 rushing yards for the fourth consecutive game after posting 155 against the Green Bay Packers in Week 7, 169 against the Chicago Bears in Week 5 and a season-high 188 yards against the Indianapolis Colts in Week 4.
+The rushing attack recording at least 150 rushing yards for the third consecutive game after posting 169 against the Chicago Bears in Week 5 and a season-high 188 yards against the Indianapolis Colts in Week 4.

-QB Derek Carr earning a passer rating of at least 100.0 for the 28th time in his career and for the fourth time in the last five games.
-The Raiders are 19-8 when Carr surpasses the 100-point barrier.
-His 27 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
-Carr has surpassed a 95.0 passer rating in four consecutive contests.
+QB Derek Carr earning a passer rating of at least 100.0 for the 27th time in his career and for the third time in the last four games.
+The Raiders are 19-7 when Carr surpasses the 100-point barrier.
+His 26 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
+Carr has surpassed a 95.0 passer rating in three consecutive contests.

-Carr passing for at least two touchdowns for the 39th time in his career.
-Carr ranks third in franchise history with 38 such games and first through a player's first six seasons.
-Carr's 38 such games also are tied for 11th-most in NFL history through a player's first six seasons.
+Carr passing for at least two touchdowns for the 38th time in his career.
+Carr ranks third in franchise history with 37 such games and first through a player's first six seasons.
+Carr's 37 such games also are tied for 19th-most in NFL history through a player's first six seasons.

-Carr passing for at least two touchdowns for the second consecutive game.
+Carr passing for at least two touchdowns for the second consecutive game against the Green Bay Packers after posting two scores against the club in 2015.